 Since the diagram's purpose is to illustrate the flow of data in a system, it's important not to include additional data that would skew the picture.
 This leads to the next point.

 The purpose of this diagram is to illustrate the flow of data within a system, not to depict the user experience.
-Therefore, it’s important not to include anything other than the information being input into the system.
+Therefore, it's essential not to include any information other than what is being input into the system.

 For example, if you were trying to determine how many people had been placed on a waitlist for an upcoming flight and you added the number of passengers and their seating preferences, you would be adding extraneous data that would skew the diagram and make it less accurate.

-It’s important to keep in mind that a Sankey diagram is only as good as the data you are putting into it.
+It's essential to keep in mind that a Sankey diagram is only as exemplary as the data you are putting into it.

 The main problem with this diagram is that it takes the data being input into a system and uses it to determine the visual representation of that data.